philip-long/MATLAB/ConstrainedManipulationPlanarExample/Readme.md

 # ConstrainedManipulationPlanarExample
-This folder contains all files needed to reproduce the planar robot results.
+This folder contains all files needed to reproduce the planar robot results using the constrained manipulability polytope.
+Note in order to run this code you will need the [MPT3 library](https://www.mpt3.org/)

 ## Matlab_files
 Contains the MATLAB files to generate the manipulability polytopes, analyze the workspace etc.